-- Rule 24.1: Counsel's decorum in the courtroom shall be conducive to a dignified judicial atmosphere. - Rule 24.2: Counsel shall stand when addressing the bench or members and when examining a witness, unless otherwise authorized by the military judge. - Rule 24.3: Unless specifically authorized by the military judge, only one counsel per side may question a witness, address the court on a motion or issue, or make opening statements or closing arguments. - EJCR 24.3a: Counsel shall not interrupt opposing counsel or the military judge unless making an objection.
+- Rule 24.1: Counsel's decorum in the courtroom shall be conducive to a dignified judicial atmosphere. - Rule 24.2: Counsel shall stand when addressing the bench or members and when examining a witness, unless otherwise authorized by the military judge. - Rule 24.3: Unless specifically authorized by the military judge, only one counsel per side may question a witness, address the court on a motion or issue, make opening statement, or make closing argument. - EJCR 24.4: Counsel shall not interrupt or talk over opposing counsel or the military judge unless making an objection.